MANGT 531 - Human Resources Management

 This page identifies websites and digital collections with primary and secondary sources about workplace experiences according to protected classes as outlined in the laws and regulations discussed in this course.

 These groupings are provided to aid in the research process as you move from the language in the laws and regulations to primary sources that may use different terminology.
 We recognize these labels may not adequately describe someone's identity.
-Please see the Preferred Terms page for resources with guidance about what terminology.
+Please see the Preferred Language page for resources with guidance about what terminology.

 Additionally, we hold multiple identities that intersect and overlap.
 You may find that it can be helpful to search other collections as materials that focus on race/ethnicity may include content about gender or age in the workplace, and vice-versa.